ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/abinit.md

 ## Available versions of ABINIT in ULHPC
 To check available versions of ABINIT at ULHPC type `module spider abinit`.
-Below it shows list of available versions of ABINIT in ULHPC.
+The following list shows the available versions of ABINIT in ULHPC.
 ```shell
 chem/ABINIT/8.2.3-intel-2017a
 chem/ABINIT/8.6.3-intel-2018a-trio-nc